mprestin77/oci-vgpu-kvm/README.md

 sudo usermod -a -G libvirt $(whoami)

+4.5	Increase root filesystem to the full size of the boot volume.
+Run the following command

+sudo /usr/libexec/oci-growfs

+it prompts you to confirm

+Expanding partition /dev/sda3: Confirm?   [y/N] y

-4.5	Create a filesystem on NVMe disk and mount it under /mnt/data.
+4.6   Create a filesystem on NVMe disk and mount it under /mnt/data.

 Check the name of NVMe device